 When looking at the numbers, Arizona temperatures may seem higher than where you’re traveling from, but the cliche is true, it really is a dry heat.
 The humidity is usually less than 20 percent, so the heat can feel less stifling.
 Grand Canyon lends to a more comfortable camping environment thanks to the towering canyon walls that often provide shade in the morning and afternoon, the large flux in temperatures from day into night, and the lack of flying bugs and mosquitoes.
 Sleeping out under the sea of stars is a highlight of the trip for most of our guests.

 As we all know though, the weather is unpredictable.
 One of the most difficult questions that comes our way is “what’s the weather going to be like?”
 While we can’t answer that perfectly, we can help you prepare for weather surprises.

-The Grand Canyon is HUGE from start to finish and top to bottom!
-It could be pouring rain at Lees Ferry and sunny and hot at Diamond Creek, some 225 river miles away.
+The canyon is a vast area containing many different climate zones.
+It could be pouring down rain at Lees Ferry and sunny and hot at Diamond Creek, some 225 river miles away.
 Or, snowing at the South Rim, and nearly 4,400 feet below, pleasantly warm on the river.
-This makes it tough to give a truly accurate forecast for a multi-day river trip.
+This makes it tough to give a truly accurate forecast for a multi-day river trip that moves downstream daily.

-To get the best idea of what weather you can expect check the report at Phantom Ranch within a week of your trip launch.
+To get the best idea of what you can expect, check the weather report at Phantom Ranch within a week of your trip launch.
 This gauge is located at river-level about halfway through the canyon.